Everyone has questions.

 The intermittent crackling sound is the demo limitation for all our plug-ins except Zebra2, which starts playing quasi-random notes after about two minutes.
 To remove any demo limitations you need to enter your serial number.
 See: Q: How do I remove the demo limitation?

 Q: A certain knob automatically resets itself.
 How do I fix that?

 This is usually due to an unwanted MIDI assignment (or MidiLearn).
 This means the knob (or control) in question was accidentally linked to a MIDI encoder, and is now constantly reset to the MIDI encoder’s value upon transport change or reset.

-For newer plug-in versions with dedicated Configuration section (look for a cogwheel icon in top right corner of the plug-in interface), click on the cogwheel, select the MIDI Table page and look for unwanted MIDI assignments, and delete if necessary.
+For newer plug-in versions with dedicated Configuration section (look for a cogwheel icon in the upper right corner of the plug-in interface), click on the cogwheel, select the MIDI Table page and look for unwanted MIDI assignments, delete if necessary.

 ❖ Tip: You can remove all MidiLearn-ed controls at once by deleting the file which saves all MIDI assignments.